yusufsumerrr/STM32-BMP388/README.md

 ### `BMP388 Barometric Pressure & Temperature Sensor`

-The BMP388 is a high-performance, 24-bit digital barometric pressure sensor from Bosch Sensortec.
-Integrating pressure and temperature sensing into a single module, it is optimized for accurate altitude tracking and embedded designs.
-The sensor offers seamless integration with STM32 microcontrollers through standard $I^2C$ and $SPI$ communication protocols.
+The BMP388 is a high-precision barometric pressure sensor developed by Bosch Sensortec.
+By measuring both atmospheric pressure and temperature within a single package, the sensor is specifically used for altitude estimation and embedded system applications.
+It can be easily integrated with STM32-based systems via `$I^2C$` and `$SPI$` interfaces.